A passive Python syntax checker

 - Several improvements and fixes that have stayed open (and ignored) on mainline pyflakes have been integrated.

 - Frosted adds the ability to configure which files you want to check, and which errors you don’t care about.
-Which, in my opinion, is a must have feature.
+A must have feature IMO.

 - Frosted implements the .editorconfig standard for configuration.
 This means you only need one configuration file for isort, frosted, and all the code editors anybody working with your project may be using.